rr-wfm/MSBuild.Sdk.SqlProj/README.md

 Then run a `dotnet build` and you'll find a .dacpac file in the `bin\Debug\netstandard2.0` folder.
 By default all `.sql` files will be added to the package, except for those in the `Pre-Deployment` and `Post-Deployment` folders.

+If you already have a SSDT (.sqlproj) project in your solution, you can keep that as a "companion" project, as described in [this blog post](https://erikej.github.io/efcore/2020/05/11/ssdt-dacpac-netcore.html).

 ## Model properties
 There are a lot of properties that can be set on the model in the resulting `.dacpac` file which can be influenced by setting those properties in the project file using the same name.
 For example, the snippet below sets the `RecoveryMode` property to `Simple`: